Learn to train / coach in the workplace (NAT10898002)

 - Communication skills for coaches

 - Stages in the coaching process

 - Short answer questions

-- Evidence of the provision of one-on-one coaching to at least one person on job-specific skills and knowledge, incorporating at least three related sessions that build on each other, with a total of 90 minutes coaching time; or a coaching relationship which extends over a period of 3-days or longer
+- Evidence of the provision of one-on-one coaching to at least one person on job-specific skills and knowledge, incorporating at least three related sessions that build on each other, with a total of 120 minutes coaching time

 - Preparation of records relating to the coaching undertaken